trent-/trent-.github.io/_posts/2015-09-18-getting-going-with-golang.md

 Or, at any time you can run a go source file without prior compilation by running the command `go run <file.go>`.

+Another package you will want to install is the `golang-go.tools` package.
+In particular, this includes the `godoc` utility that allows you to view the documentation for go packages, from the terminal. e.g. `godoc net/http`

 More topics:

 * Stay tuned